DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/paging.md

 - [LocalPaging](../reference/local-paging.md)
 - [PagingPanel](../reference/paging-panel.md)

-Note that the [plugin order](../README.md#plugin-order) is very important.
+Note that the [plugin order](../README.md#plugin-order) is important.

 ## Basic Local Paging Setup

 To set up a common paging configuration, use the `PagingState`, `LocalPaging`, and `PagingPanel` plugins.

 In the following example, we use the uncontrolled mode and specify only the initial active page number via the `defaultCurrentPage` property of the `PagingState` plugin.
-After that, the grid manages paging state changes internally.
+In this case, the grid manages paging state changes internally.

 [DEMO](http://devexpress.github.io/devextreme-reactive/react/grid/demos/#/paging/local-paging)